setzamora/vlc-convert-to-mp3/README.md

 # Convert wma, aac, ogg and m4a to mp3

 VLC is required for this script to work.
-This script assumes that VLC is installed on the default location.

-Download VLC here:
 https://www.videolan.org/vlc/download-windows.html

+Modify the inputDirectory and outputDirectory variables accordingly.